Ahmed Yassin: Western world

 The killing of Sheikh Yassin has escalated tensions in Gaza and the greater Middle East, and sets back our effort to resume progress towards peace.
 However, events must be considered in their context and as we consider the killing of Sheikh Yassin, we must keep in mind the facts.
 Sheikh Ahmed Yassin was the leader of a terrorist organization, one which has proudly taken credit for indiscriminate attacks against civilians, including most recently an attack last week in the Port of Ashdod, which left 10 Israelis dead.
 He preached hatred, and glorified suicide bombings of buses, restaurants, and cafes.
 Yassin was opposed to the existence of the State of Israel, and actively sought to undermine a two-state solution in the Middle East.

+Published works

+Sheikh Yassin had published the following books: